williamtheodoruswijaya/mteb-auto-labeller/README.md

 ## 📌 Project Background

 In modern *Smart City* systems, thousands of citizen reports are submitted daily.
-These reports are currently grouped into static categories (e.g., “Road”, “Tree”, “Disturbance”).
-However, such categories are often too broad and fail to capture specific emerging issues (for example, a spike in “cable theft” cases that all fall under the generic “Disturbance” label).
+These reports are currently grouped into static categories (e.g., "Road", "Tree", "Disturbance").
+However, such categories are often too broad and fail to capture specific emerging issues (for example, a spike in “cable theft” cases that all fall under the generic "Disturbance" label).

 This project aims to automatically discover **latent topics** without manual labels (*unsupervised*).
 The approach adapts concepts from **Lexical Mutations Network** and **Self-Supervised Learning** to detect clusters of semantically similar issues, even when they use different word choices.